ORTools4MTEX/ORTools/README.md

-*This repository is currently under construction.
-The current functionalities are working and you are welcome to try them out.
-More functions are being added constantly.*

 # ORPlotter
 **ORPlotter** is a function library for advanced orientation relationship analysis and the plotting of publication-ready figures when working on martensite transformation.
 The function library is written in **MATLAB** and can be used as an add-on to the basic phase-transition functionalities within the crystallographic [**MATLAB**](https://mathworks.com/products/matlab.html) toolbox [**MTEX**](https://mtex-toolbox.github.io).